Skip to main content

 // optionally set `inactive: true` to prevent the added panel becoming active automatically

-inactive: true
+inactive: true,

 });

-See Overview to register components.
+See Registering panels to register components.

-Providing a Panel Title
+Providing a panel title

 Registering and updating the title using these built-in variables only works for the default tab renderer.
 If you use a custom tab render you can optionally access these variables to render the title, or you can take your own approach to rendering a tab title.